diaxxu/DropPod/README.md

 ---

 > **A fully autonomous, GPS + vision-guided drop pod** carried under the wing of an RC aircraft.
-Released on operator command, it navigates to a red carpet landing zone using GPS macro-guidance and nose-mounted optical terminal tracking — nose-first impact.
+Released on operator command, it navigates to a red carpet landing zone using GPS macro-guidance and nose-mounted optical terminal tracking, nose-first impact.

 ---